You Never Forgot What It Felt Like

 If you wrote games or demos in the 80s or 90s, you already know this feeling.
 POKE $D000 on the C64 and a sprite moved.
 Write to $DFF180 on the Amiga and a colour changed on the next scanline.
 Prod the SID registers and sound came out.
 The machine did what you told it, immediately, because you spoke to it directly.
 There was nothing between you and the hardware.

 That's what the FRAM model gives you on the Ant64.
 Poke a memory location to move a sprite.
 Poke another to fire a blitter job.
 Poke another to change the CRT simulation mode.
-The FPGA controls what each chip's window exposes and what it maps to internally, and each of the three interfaces — SG2000, Pulse, DeMon — is independent.
+The FPGA controls what each chip's window exposes and what it maps to internally, and each external interface — Pulse, DeMon, accelerator — is independent.
 Each chip reaches into FireStorm's register file through its own window without disturbing the others.
+And FireStorm's own CPU reaches the same registers natively, without going through any window at all.

 Modern machines forgot this.
 The Ant64 remembers.

-Pulse, the audio and control subsystem, adds a dedicated 4-wire high-speed PIO link to FireStorm alongside its FRAM interface — the RP2350's programmable PIO drives a custom firmware-defined protocol for audio DMA and timing-critical MIDI and control surface data at rates QSPI cannot sustain.
-DeMon, the supervisor, holds JTAG connections to the SG2000, the FPGA, and via the FPGA's JTAG chain also the FPGA flash — giving it the ability to reprogram the entire system from one chip, including the bitstream, the SG2000 firmware, and the flash contents, over a connection that survives even a completely dead OS.
+Pulse, the audio and sequencer subsystem, drives its own MIPI display feed to the FPGA alongside a QSPI register window — the ESP32-P4's MIPI engine carries Pulse's sequencer / mixer UI as a compositable display layer, while the QSPI window handles low-latency control writes.
+DeMon, the supervisor, holds a JTAG connection to the FPGA and via the FPGA's JTAG chain also the FPGA flash — giving it the ability to reprogram the entire system from one chip, including the bitstream and the flash contents, over a connection that survives even a completely dead OS.
+DeMon's ESP32-P4 also feeds the supervisor display layer via a second MIPI input (MIPI RX #0; Pulse uses MIPI RX #1), giving each supervisor a fully independent path to the screen.

-A separate identical set of SRAM — another 4.5MB on its own dedicated bus — is reserved exclusively for the FireStorm EE's instruction store.
-This bus belongs to the EE alone.
-Code fetch and texture fetch are on physically separate buses with no arbitration between them.
-The EE streams its instruction prefetch while the blitter scans a texture line, simultaneously, at full speed.
+The wide-mode SRAM — 1M × 36-bit, ~4.5MB on its own dedicated bus — is reserved exclusively for FireStorm's wide-mode instruction stream (see FireStorm EE §3).
+This bus belongs to the CPU alone.
+Code fetch from wide-mode SRAM and texture fetch from BSRAM/DDR3 are on physically separate buses with no arbitration between them.
+FireStorm streams its instruction prefetch while the blitter scans a texture line, simultaneously, at full speed.
 The throughput figures are what you actually get — not theoretical peaks that evaporate the moment two things happen at once.

 The FireStorm also has a flash chip for read-only system assets — built-in wavetables, FM voice data, the standard system font, default palettes.
-These are available to any subsystem without consuming a byte of Graphics SRAM or DDR3.
+These are available to any subsystem without consuming a byte of BSRAM, wide-mode SRAM, or DDR3.
 Static assets that never change live in flash; the fast RAM is reserved for scene data that does.

 The blitter also has bloom lines and bloom particles — antialiased lines and point sprites with phosphor glow and additive blending, designed specifically for colour vector game aesthetics.
 Tempest.
 Asteroids.
 Star Wars.
 Each primitive has its own intensity and falloff.
 Line crossings get brighter.
 Particle clusters bloom together.
 The bitmap saturates at hot spots.
 It looks like a vector CRT because the maths is the same maths.
 Named presets for the classic arcade titles are built in.
 A full Tempest-style frame — web wireframe, enemy lines, shot particles, explosion burst — renders in well under 500 microseconds.